IBMAppModernization/web-terminal/README.md

 ### Step 6

-In Terminal, ensure that you are at the root directory of `web-terminal` by typing `ls`.
-You should see that you have `Chart.yaml` and `templates/` in the output.
+In your own Terminal, ensure that you are at the root directory of `web-terminal` by typing `ls`.
+You should see that you have `chart/` in the output.
 Next, enter the following command:

 ```bash
 helm install --name web-terminal chart/web-terminal/